MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/09-configure-monitoring.md

 ## Collect Prometheus metrics (optional)

 This section is optional.
-There are a few items that we'll have to install and configure before we're able to view the captured log data.
+There are a few items that we'll have to install and configure before we can view the captured log data.

 The first, we'll run an application that exposes a Prometheus endpoint.
-Our application has instrumentation added to it to track metrics by using Prometheus client libraries.
+Our application has instrumentation added to it to track metrics using Prometheus client libraries.

 We'll then generate traffic for the application and configure Prometheus to collect this data.

-Prometheus scrapes the collected data from our application's exposed endpoints by using a `ConfigMap` template.
-This template allows us to specify various parameters, for example, the services to scarp and the interval between scrapes.
+Prometheus scrapes the collected data from our application's exposed endpoints using a `ConfigMap` template.
+This template allows us to specify various parameters, for example, the services to scrape and the interval between scrapes.

 Finally, we'll query the collected metrics and plot visualization.